Coins of the Indian rupee: Mints

 Each currency coin minted in India (and anywhere in the world) has a special mint mark on it to identify the mint.

 Domestic Mint Marks

 Foreign Mint Marks

 Due to the increasing demand for the circulation of coins, the Indian government was forced to mint coins in foreign countries at various points in the country's history.

 Commemorative coins

 The first Indian commemorative coin was issued in 1964 in remembrance of Jawaharlal Nehru's birth anniversary.
 Since then, numerous coins from 5 paise (INR 0.05) to ₹1000 (INR 1000.00) have been issued.
-These coins based on birth or death centenary of famous personalities or on recently died, commemoration of special government programs or sport events, anniversaries of historical incidents, government organisation etc.
+These coins based on birth or death centenary of famous personalities or on recently dead, commemoration of special government programs or sport events, anniversaries of historical incidents, government organisation etc.

 List of Commemorative Coins

 Note: Bold Marks are Silver Coins, Mint index: K = Kolkata (no mark), H = Hyderabad (⋆), M = Mumbai (◆ or B), Noida = (●).

-Controversies
+Controversy

 Controversy over 2006 two-rupee coin

 The two-rupee coin issued from 2006 by the Reserve Bank, in stark contrast to the earlier coin, is rounded and simpler in design, without the map of India.
 The coin has already been criticized for being difficult to recognize by the visually impaired.

 Most controversially, it features an equal-armed cross with the beams divided into two rays and with dots between adjacent beams.
 According to RBI, this design represents "four heads sharing a common body" under a new "unity in diversity" theme.

-However, people have charged that the symbol is a Christian cross resembling the symbol on the deniers issued by Louis the Pious.
+However, Hindu nationalists have charged that the symbol is a Christian cross resembling the symbol on the deniers issued by Louis the Pious.